dialloalassane/dialloalassane.github.io/README.md

 - 🔭 I’m currently working on **Foreign exchange and Fixed Income Derivatives and Risk Management**

-- 🌱 I’m currently learning **Deep Reinforcement learning for Option Market Making and Volatitily trading**
+- 🌱 I’m currently learning **Deep Reinforcement learning and its application in Finance(Market Making) and healthcare(medical imaging)*

 - 👯 I’m looking to collaborate on **Quantitative Trading Oriented Projects in the realm of FX ,  Fixed Income and Derivatives **